ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Command Terminal now displays a chat message when it revives someone.
 - Command Terminal now exposes its list of valid random drones for other mods to add to (`ReviveOnce.instance.droneMasterPrefabs.Add(GameObject prefab);`).
 - Fixed an uncommon, mostly-harmless NRE in Quantum Recombobulator and Cardboard Box.

-**1.10.0** *The Science!
-Update, Part 1*

-- ADDED ITEMS/EQUIPMENTS: Motion Tracker, Spacetime Skein, Command Terminal, Quantum Recombobulator!
-- Cardboard Box now works on Shrines of the Mountain, Cleansing Pools, Shrines of Order, Altars of Gold, and Explosive Tar Pots.
-- Cardboard Box and Silver Compass can no longer be triggered by Bottled Chaos.
-- Causal Camera can now be triggered by Bottled Chaos.